Phasing out carbon

 As the country’s largest housing association, we’re leading by example.
 The Government has used us as a case study for its Social Housing Decarbonisation Fund, which aims to improve the energy efficiency of social housing.

-We matched this with a further £4.5m and have upgraded 120 homes – bringing them up from a rating of D (or lower) to a A rating.
+In 2021, we partnered with Fenland District Council and Tonbridge & Malling Borough Council to secure £4.5m from the fund.
+We matched this with a further £4.5m and have upgraded 120 homes – bringing them up from an EPC rating of D (or lower) to an A rating.
 We used retrofit measures such as:

-These changes will save our residents hundreds of pounds on their annual energy bills.
-The savings may be even greater depending on energy prices.
-After the success of this project, the government awarded us £5.2m in February 2022 so that we can upgrade 450 homes in Fenland, Merton, and Tonbridge and Malling.
+After the success of this project, the government awarded us £5.2m in February 2022 to upgrade 450 homes in Fenland, Merton, and Tonbridge and Malling.

 “I was visited every day by the resident liaison officer to check in, and the team on site have been brilliant.
 They have explained what was happening and how long it would take, and I appreciate how much work has been done to my home.”